vajonam/prusaslicer-novnc/README.md

 ## Overview

-This container is designed exclusively for NVIDIA hardware (tested with NVIDIA) to run OrcaSlicer in a web browser with GPU-accelerated OpenGL.
+This container is targetted toward NVIDIA hardware (tested with NVIDIA) to run OrcaSlicer in a web browser with GPU-accelerated OpenGL.
 It is a fork of the prusaslicer-novnc project (https://github.com/helfrichmichael/prusaslicer-novnc), modified to replace PrusaSlicer with OrcaSlicer.

 #### NVIDIA GPU specifc use case